Spin glass models from the point of view of spin distributions: Sherrington--Kirkpatrick model

-\begin{lemma} If $\mu_N$ converges to $\mu$ over subsequence $(N_k)$ then it also converges to $\mu$ over subsequence $(N_k+n)$ for any $n\geq 1.$ \end{lemma} \textbf{Proof.} We will show that the joint moments of spins converge to the same limit over subsequences that differ by a finite shift $n.$ Let $h=\prod_{j\leq q} h_j$ where $h_j = \prod_{i\in C_j} \sigma_i^j$ over some finite sets of spin coordinates $C_j$.
+The proof is exactly the same as in Lemma~\ref{LemShift}.
+The role of the perturbation (\ref{HampertSK}) will finally start becoming clear in the following exact analog of Lemma~\ref{LemShift2}. \begin{lemma} If $\mu_N$ converges to $\mu$ over subsequence $(N_k)$, then it also converges to $\mu$ over subsequence $(N_k+n)$ for any $n\geq1$. \end{lemma} \begin{pf} We will show that the joint moments of spins converge to the same limit over subsequences that differ by a finite shift $n$.
+Let $h=\prod_{j\leq q} h_j$ where $h_j = \prod_{i\in C_j} \sigma_i^j$ over some finite sets of spin coordinates $C_j$.
 Let us denote by $\la\cdot\ra_N$ the Gibbs average with respect to the Hamiltonian (\ref{Hampluspert}) defined on $N$ coordinates.
 We will show that

-Let us rewrite $\e\la h\ra_{N+n}$ by treating the last $n$ coordinates as cavity coordinates.
-Let us write $\vsi=(\vec{\rho},\vec{\eps})\in\Sigma_{N+n}$ for the first $N$ coordinates $\vec{\rho}=(\rho_1,\ldots,\rho_{N})$ and the last $n$ cavity coordinates $\vec{\eps}=(\eps_1,\ldots, \eps_{n})$ and rewrite (\ref{HamSK}) as
+Let us rewrite $\mathbb{E}\la h\ra_{N+n}$ by treating the last $n$ coordinates as cavity coordinates.
+Let us write $\vsi=(\bolds{\rho},\bolds{\eps})\in\Sigma_{N+n}$ for the first $N$ coordinates $\bolds{\rho}=(\rho_1,\ldots,\rho_{N})$ and the last $n$ cavity coordinates $\bolds{\eps}=(\eps_1,\ldots, \eps_{n})$ and rewrite (\ref{HamSK}) as